 More information about eligibility, application procedures, and evaluation criteria can be found here.

-- The next call for proposals will be posted July 2017.
+- The next call for proposals will be posted in early July 2018.

 Recipients of Mildred E. Mathias Graduate Student Research Grants are invited to present their findings before peers at the NRS's Mathias Graduate Student Research Grant Symposium.
 The weekend-long event is held every other year at one of the NRS's reserves.
 The symposium is supported by the Kenneth S. Norris Endowment Fund for the California Environment, which provided to the NRS by the David and Lucile Packard Foundation.